-4.2.1 For collaboration projects, a steering committee shall be established to monitor the project progress, endorse annual progress reports/final report, and financial statements and audited accounts of the project before their submission to ITC.
+4.2.1 For collaboration projects, a steering committee shall be established to monitor the project progress, endorse annual progress report(s) and/or final report, and financial statements and audited accounts of the project before their submission to ITC.
 The committee should comprise representatives of the lead applicant and each of the co-applicant(s) and should meet at least once every six months.
-The lead applicant should submit to ITC annual progress report(s) and/or a final report on the project, including the minutes of the steering committee meetings.
+The lead applicant should submit to ITC annual progress report(s) and/or a final report on the project with endorsement of the steering committee.